-According to the Project Management Body of Knowledge (PMBOK), a work breakdown structure (WBS) is “a hierarchical decomposition of the total scope of work to be carried out by the project team to accomplish the project objectives and create the required deliverables."
+According to the Project Management Body of Knowledge (PMBOK), a work breakdown structure (WBS) is “a hierarchical decomposition of the total scope of work to be carried out by the project team to accomplish the project objectives and create the required deliverables.”
 In the tree structure of a WBS, project deliverables and activities are broken down into manageable parts, making it easier to estimate required resources and costs, create a realistic schedule, and control each stage of a project.
-Work breakdown structure is especially useful for bigger projects that involve many elements.
+A work breakdown structure is especially useful for bigger projects that involve many elements.

 What Goes Into a Work Breakdown Structure

 The number of levels required for a WBS will depend on the characteristics of a project, but the levels must be sufficient to meet a project manager’s needs for accurate estimating and effective project monitoring.
-In a similar vein, the level of detail will vary, but one option is to follow the 8/80 rule, which means that the lowest level of work should require between eight and 80 hours.
+In a similar vein, the level of detail will vary, but one option is to follow the 8/80 rule, which says that the lowest level of work should require between eight and 80 hours.
 Based on this rule, if a work package takes more than 80 hours, it needs to be decomposed further.

 WBS Template with Gantt Chart